adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 This book does not tell you everything there is to know about either topic.
 It focuses on the topics necessary to get your mobile apps connected to the cloud.

+> **UPDATE: .NET Client v4.2.0**
+>
+> In November 2020, Microsoft released v4.2.0 of the .NET Client, which upgraded
+> support to .NET Standard 2.0, along with support for the latest versions of the
+> iOS and Android operating systems.
+As a result, some instructions are out of
+> date.
+I'm in progress of updating the documentation to reflect this change.

 ## What are Cloud Connected Mobile Apps?

 I guess I should define some of the terminology that I am going to use.
 When I